sav-che/TL-2/Authors/Schulz, Roman {std. Ro. Schulz}.md

-> [!cite] BHL link: this entry starts at [page 389](https://www.biodiversitylibrary.org/item/104077#page/403/mode/1up) of TL-2 Vol. V.
+> [!cite] BHL link: this entry starts at [page 389](https://www.biodiversitylibrary.org/page/33333528) of TL-2 Vol. V.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Schulz, Roman (1873-1926), German (Berlin) botanist; brother of O.E.
 Schulz; educated in Berlin at the "Kön.
-Seminar für Stadtschullehrer" and the "Lehrerseminar"; teacher at various Berlin schools; active populariser of mycology and specialist on the flora of the Mark Brandenburg. (*Ro.
-Schulz*).
+Seminar für Stadtschullehrer" and the "Lehrerseminar"; teacher at various Berlin schools; active populariser of mycology and specialist on the flora of the Mark Brandenburg.
+**Abbreviated name**: *Ro.
+Schulz*

 #### Herbarium and types